Ian-Blanshard/MP1-Personal-Portfolio/README.md

 seen below by a reduced lighthouse score for this using chromes web developer tools.
 ![Screenshot of poor lighthouse score](/assets/images/poor_accessibility_score.jpg)

-Althoug I liked how the design looked, pictured below, this led me to explore other colour schemes.
+Although I liked how the design looked, pictured below, this led me to explore other colour schemes.

 ![Screenshot of site using original design](/assets/images/original_color_scheme.jpg)